apache/helix/website/1.0.3/src/site/markdown/Features.md

 For example one can say
 Master:1.
 Max number of replicas in Master state at any time is 1.
-OFFLINE-SLAVE:5 Max number of Offline-Slave transitions that can happen concurrently in the system
+OFFLINE-STANDBY:5 Max number of Offline-Slave transitions that can happen concurrently in the system

 STATE PRIORITY
 Helix uses greedy approach to satisfy the state constraints.
-For example if the state machine configuration says it needs 1 master and 2 slaves but only 1 node is active, Helix must promote it to master.
-This behavior is achieved by providing the state priority list as MASTER,SLAVE.
+For example if the state machine configuration says it needs 1 leader and 2 standbys but only 1 node is active, Helix must promote it to leader.
+This behavior is achieved by providing the state priority list as LEADER,STANDBY.

 STATE TRANSITION PRIORITY
 Helix tries to fire as many transitions as possible in parallel to reach the stable state without violating constraints.
 By default Helix simply sorts the transitions alphabetically and fires as many as it can without violating the constraints.